filipp-lotsmanov/filipp-lotsmanov/README.md

   <sub>Breda, Netherlands · seeking an ML engineering internship</sub><br>
   <sub><a href="https://github.com/filipp-lotsmanov/resume/blob/main/resume.pdf"><b>Resume (PDF)</b></a> — single-file LaTeX, compiled and ATS-verified in CI on every push</sub>
 </p>

 ---

-## About

-Third-year Applied Data Science & AI student at Breda University of Applied Sciences, graduating July 2028.

-I work on computer vision and sequence models — segmentation, object localisation, gesture recognition — and on the infrastructure that trains and serves them: Airflow, Azure ML, FastAPI, Docker.
-Python is my main language, Go for concurrent data work.

-Most of the projects below were built for external clients or to hackathon deadlines as part of the programme; two are solo work.
-Looking for an ML engineering internship.

----